AmirAkmal92/Entt.ost/README.md

 $env:RX_OST_SdsSecretKey_PickupWebApi = "ZGQxNGJjMDEtZGMyMy00YjQwLWFiODUtYTcxYjAxMzAyMjdk";
 ```

+#### Note:
-By doing this, Track N Trace will be pointed to staging mode resulting in 'result not found'.
+1. By doing this, Track N Trace will be pointed to staging mode resulting in 'result not found'.
 You may change Track N Trace back to production mode by uncommenting this line:

 ```